Babylon (BBLN) & Its Peers Head-To-Head Survey

 |-25.81%

-This is a summary of recent ratings for Babylon and its rivals, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Babylon and its rivals, as reported by MarketBeat.

 |Sell Ratings